• Individual Investor

 Mutual funds will also often show calendar year returns which illustrate how a fund performed from January 1 to December 31 of that particular year.
 This allows you to see how the fund performed during specific historical time periods.

-Growth of a $10,000 Investment
+Growth of a $10,000 investment

 Below is an example of a chart many mutual funds present to demonstrate how a $10,000 investment in that fund would’ve changed over time.
-These charts typically go back either ten years or back to the initial launch of the fund.
+These charts typically go back either 10 years or back to the initial launch of the fund.

 This chart illustrates a hypothetical example of how a $10,000 investment made 10 years ago would have increased in value, assuming the investment stayed in a fund without making any changes to it.